-A can of Marquis contains a unique blend of sustainable plant-based caffeine including yerba mate, green coffee, and green tea.
+A can of Marquis contains a unique blend of sustainable plant-based natural caffeine including yerba mate, green coffee, and green tea.
 This balanced lift helps you get through the day without crashing.
 Plus it can transform your cocktail too - goodbye sugar-induced hangovers!

 Let us show you why this blend is oh-so magical!

 Yerba Mate has been popping up in the refrigerators of many grocery stores and trendy coffee shops, but traditionally it was known as the “drink of the gods”.
 The caffeine experience of Yerba Mate is different from others.

 Yerba Mate’s caffeine content can average at about 80 milligrams of caffeine!
 Yerba Mate is stimulating, but soothing all in one.

 Green Coffee Caffeine